 GoDaddy faces competition from Automattic, Shopify (NYSE: SHOP), Squarespace (NYSE: SQSP), and Wix (NASDAQ: WIX).

-As you can see below, GoDaddy's revenue growth has been solid over the last year, growing from quarterly revenue of $844.4 million, to $964 million.
+As you can see below, GoDaddy's revenue growth has been mediocre over the last year, growing from quarterly revenue of $901.1 million, to $1 billion.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-GoDaddy's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 64.1% in Q3.
+GoDaddy's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63% in Q1.

-Sporting a market capitalization of $11.3 billion, more than $1.14 billion in cash and with positive free cash flow over the last twelve months, we're confident that GoDaddy has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $13.2 billion, more than $742.7 million in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 GoDaddy topped analysts’ revenue expectations this quarter, even if just narrowly.
 That feature of these results really stood out as a positive.
 On the other hand, revenue growth is overall a bit slower these days.
-Overall, it seems to us that this was a decent quarter for GoDaddy.
-The company is up 2.58% on the results and currently trades at $69 per share.
+The company is up 1.91% on the results and currently trades at $83.75 per share.

 Is Now The Time?

-When considering GoDaddy, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+GoDaddy may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in case of GoDaddy we will be cheering from the sidelines.
-Its revenue growth has been weak.
-And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, unfortunately gross margins show its business model is much less lucrative than the best software businesses.
+Its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
+And while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately gross margins show its business model is much less lucrative than the best software businesses.

-GoDaddy's price to sales ratio based on the next twelve months is 2.8, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+GoDaddy's price to sales ratio based on the next twelve months is 3.2x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.